As of February 2023, CNN had 80 million television households as subscribers in the US.[11] According to

 Beme for a reported $25 million.[88]
 On November 29, 2016, Matt Hackett, co-founder of Beme, announced via an email to its users that the

-Beme app would be shutting down on January 31, 2017.[89]
+Beme app would be shutting down on January 31, 2017.[102]
 Since the shutdown of the app, it was announced that CNN intended to use the current talent behind Beme to work on a separate start-up endeavor.
-Beme's current team will retain full creative control of the new project, which was slated to release in summer 2017.[90]
+Beme's current team will retain full creative control of the new project, which was slated to be released in the summer of 2017.[103]
 Beme have also brought on other internet stars such as the host of

 Vsauce 3, Jake Roper, as head of production, who features prominently in Beme co-founder